[functional][y][saga] Establish YaST team split

 #11 Updated by sebchlad almost 3 years ago

 As a result of our discussion, I will change relations to have only mandatory tickets which have to be resolved and other, which aim improvements on established process.

 If you don't mind I will propose some specific mandatory tasks, which we should get done in order to fulfill the exit criteria

-#20 Updated by okurz almost 2 years ago
+#20 Updated by okurz about 2 years ago

 - Assignee changed from okurz to riafarov